mzeand/mzeand/README.md

 </p>

 - 👋 Hi, I’m @mzeand
-- 👀 I’m interested in Golang, Typescript, Kotlin, Next.js and Infrastructure as a Service (AWS, GCP..).
+- 👩‍💻 I’m interested in Golang, Typescript, Kotlin, Next.js and Infrastructure as a Service (AWS, GCP..).
-- 🌱 I’m currently learning Golang.